approvals/ApprovalTests.Java/approvaltests/docs/how_to/CaptureFilesFromCI.md

 <sup><a href='/approvaltests-tests/src/test/java/org/approvaltests/awt/ApprovalsTest.java#L32-L35' title='Snippet source file'>snippet source</a> | <a href='#snippet-file_capture_reporter_example' title='Start of snippet'>anchor</a></sup>
 <!-- endSnippet -->

+The example above demonstrates how to use FileCaptureReporter with ApprovalTests to capture received files on test failure.

 ## Compatibility
-This is currently compatible with GitHub actions and any machine where Git is configured so that you can commit and push from the command line.
-It can be extended as needed for your system.
+`FileCaptureReporter` is currently compatible with GitHub Actions and any machine where Git is configured to allow committing and pushing from the command line.
+You can extend this compatibility as needed for your specific system.